William George Jordan: Life

+This writing style was generally representative of his typical tone and approach.

 After he returned to New York, The Literary Review said the following:

 Though Mr. Jordan has won a fine reputation as an editor he is one of the youngest of the magazine editors in this city.
 He has delivered many lectures on mental training in New York, Chicago, Minneapolis, and other cities, and his system has been received with great favor in all of these.
 During the last year he has brought Current Literature to a place of really notable excellence by the keen watchfulness which he keeps over the literary work that is being done both in this country and in England, by his catholic taste, and by his swift judgment.
 Besides being a first-rate editor and lecturer he is an admirable writer, as his vigorous editorials prove.
 Thus far nearly all of his contributions to the magazine have been unsigned, and his forthcoming book, it is thought, will establish his reputation as an author with a distinct and forcible style as well as of strong and original thought.

 He published his first book, The Kingship of Self-Control, in 1898 and his last in 1926, two years before his death.

 In 1907 he published a pamphlet entitled The House of Governors; A New Idea in American Politics Aiming to Promote Uniform Legislation on Vital Questions, to Conserve States Rights, to Lessen Centralization, to Secure a Fuller, Freer Voice of the People, and to Make a Stronger Nation.
 This work was circulated to each state governor, US President Theodore Roosevelt and members of his cabinet.
 The concept was well received, and the first meeting of the governors was held in Washington January 18 through 20, 1910.
 Jordan was elected secretary of this body at the first meeting and then dropped as secretary in September 1911.
 Nevertheless, the group became part of his legacy, and his part in its formation was often cited in later references to him by the press.

 Jordan was married to Nellie Blanche Mitchell on May 6, 1922, in New York City at the Grace Episcopal Church.

 He died of pneumonia in New York City on 20 April 1928 at his home.